Mature Drivers

 • 37 States and the District of Columbia have special provisions for mature drivers.
 These include: accelerated renewal frequency; restriction of online or mailed renewals; vision test; road test; or reduced or waived renewal fees.

 NOTE: GHSA does not compile any additional data on mature driver laws other than what is presented here.
-For more information, consult the appropriate State Highway Safety Office.
+For more information, consult the appropriate State Highway Safety Office (SHSO).

-Sources: Insurance Institute for Highway Safety (IIHS) and State Highway Safety Offices.
+Sources: Insurance Institute for Highway Safety and SHSOs.